Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- He's also chipped in on the ground, with 272 rushing yards (17.0 ypg) on 53 carries with seven rushing touchdowns.
+- He has added 272 rushing yards (17.0 ypg) on 53 carries while scoring seven touchdowns on the ground.

-- The Titans have thrown the ball in 49.2% of their plays from scrimmage this year while running the ball 50.8% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Titans, who rank 15th in the NFL in points scored, have dropped back to pass 49.2% of the time while running the football 50.8% of the time.

 - Tannehill has attempted 73 of his 499 passes in the red zone, accounting for 48.0% of his team's red zone plays.